UBC-LFS/lfs-ta-project-golang/README.md

 # Developer Notes

 The API being used is incomplete.
-Only the 1st instructor is being added to the CSV file since no data retrieved from the API includes 2 or more instructors, so this could not be implemented & tested.
+No data retrieved from the API includes 2 or more instructors, code has been implemented to add multiple instructors to the CSV file, but this feature has not been tested.
+- This has been tested for TA's.
+E.g. If we want TA's instead of instructors, it will add multiple TA's to the CSV file.
+- This is tested in the branch `multiple-instructors` in `test.go` where we added place holder data into `testData.json`